 The first step in the project was to open the NCC-1 Control Unit to install a set of 80m and 160m bandpass filter boards.
 These filters prevent strong out-of-band signals (such as local AM radio stations) from overloading the NCC-1.
 The internal switches were also set to configure the NCC-1 to provide power from an external source to the receive antenna elements through the connecting coax cables.

 The next step in the project was to select a suitable location for installing the Receive Antenna Elements.
-We choose a spot on a ridge which allowed the two Antenna Elements to be separated by 135 ft (for operation on 160m/80m) and which provided a favorable orientation toward both Europe and Japan.
-The antenna elements use active circuitry to provide uniform phase performance between each element’s 8 1/2 foot whip antenna and the rest of the system.
+We choose a spot on a ridge that allowed the two Antenna Elements to be separated by 135 ft (for operation on 160m/80m) and which provided a favorable orientation toward both Europe and Japan.
+The antenna elements use active circuitry to provide uniform phase performance between each element’s 8 1/2-foot whip antenna and the rest of the system.
 The antenna elements should be separated by a 1/2 wavelength or more on the lowest band of operation from any towers or transmit antennas to enable the best possible noise rejection performance.

 The two Antenna Elements were assembled and installed on 5 ft rods which were driven into the ground.
 To ensure a good ground for the elements and to improve their sensitivity, we opted to install 4 radials on each antenna (the black wires coming from the bottom of the unit in the picture above).
 The Antenna Elements are powered through 75-ohm flooded coax cables which connect them to the NCC-1 Control Unit in our shack.
 The coax cable connections in our setup are quite long – the longer coax of the pair being approximately 500 ft.
 The use of flooded coax cable allows the cables to be run underground or buried.
 Should the outer jacket become nicked, the flooding glue inside the cable will seal the damage and keep water out of the cable.

 It is also important to isolate the connecting coax cables from picking up strong signals from nearby AM Radio stations, etc. To help with this, we installed Receive RF Chokes in each of the two coax cables which connect the Antenna Elements to the NCC-1.
-These chokes need to be installed on ground rods near the Antenna Elements for best performance.
+These chokes need to be installed on ground rods near the Antenna Elements for the best performance.

 We ran the coax cables underground inside cable conduits for a good portion of the run between the antenna elements and our shack.
 The conduits were installed in our yard when we built our tower a few years back so getting the coax cables to our shack was relatively easy.